A Look At The United Cup 2024 Tennis Tournament Prize Money On Offer

 How much prize money is on offer?

-According to reports, the total prize money pool at the United Cup 2024 stands at USD 10 million (MYR 45.9 million).
+According to reports, the total prize money pool at the United Cup 2024 stands at USD 10 million (SGD 13 million).
 The amount has seen a cut from the prize money pot for the 2023 edition by around 33.3 per cent as a result of fewer matches being played this year.

 Tennis Champion Carlos Alcaraz’s Net Worth, Stats And Career Highlights